 A nurse will be monitoring your body temperature, blood pressure, pulse, and oxygen levels.

-You may have a urinary catheter (Foley®) in your bladder to help monitor the amount of urine you are making.
-The Foley catheter should come out before you go home.
+You may have a urinary catheter in your bladder to help monitor the amount of urine you are making.
+It should come out before you go home.
 You will also have compression boots on your lower legs to help your circulation.

 Your pain medication will be given through an IV line or in tablet form.
 If you are having pain, tell your nurse.